sparkbox/standard/code-style/rails/README.md

 ## Gems

-We use these gems in most of our projects.
+We often use these gems in our projects.

 * [Devise](https://github.com/plataformatec/devise) for authentication
 * [CanCan](https://github.com/ryanb/cancan) for authorization